Chartered Town Planner RTPI Apprenticeship – Urban and Regional Planning MA

 Course structure

-Apprentices take all eleven core modules and choose one specialist option module.
+Apprentices take all 12 core modules and choose one specialist option module.
 Because modules may vary in length and content, they also vary in credits earned.
 These part-time apprentices will normally complete the 180 credits in two academic years.
 On some modules apprentices are taught alongside students from other built environment postgraduate courses (eg International Planning and Sustainable Development; and Urban Design), facilitating genuinely interdisciplinary learning and giving apprentices an understanding of the role of different disciplines and professions involved in the production of the built environment.

 Apprentices will attend four professional practice weeks that are designed to build their vocational skills and prepare them for the Assessment of Professional Competence during the 'third' year where apprentices undertake a number of case studies with their employer.
-Our vision is the empower our apprentices to become independent and reflective learners and support them to achieve their full potential.
+Our vision is the empower our apprentices to become independent and reflective learners and support them to achieve their full potential

 Subjects of study include: